 How To Make Café de Olla

-Place the water in a medium saucepan or pot, you can use any kind of pot you have at home, just make sure is big enough to hold about 8 cups of liquid.
+Place the water in an olla de barro or regular pot.
+Make sure is big enough to hold about 8 cups of liquid.

-Add the piloncillo (or cane sugar, molasses), the cinnamon sticks, anise star, and the whole cloves.
+Add the piloncillo (or sugar, molasses), the cinnamon sticks, anise star, and the cloves.
 Stir well.

 Bring the water to a boil and then let it simmer for about 5 minutes while stirring to allow the piloncillo to dissolve and the spices to release their aroma.

-Add the coffee and stir well.
+Mix in the coffee.
 Cover the pot and immediately turn off the heat.
 Let the coffee steep for 5 to 10 minutes, depending on how strong you would like it.

 Pour through a strainer or cheesecloth to serve into mugs.
 Or keep it warm and serve later.

-Leftovers can also be stored in the fridge for up to 3 days and enjoy as iced coffee with whipped cream!
+- Leftovers: Got some leftovers?
+Store in the fridge for up to 3 days and enjoy iced coffee with whipped cream!

 - 8 ¼ cups water